lukegjpotter/CCT_CA1_2_WebApplication/ReadMe.md

 * http://localhost:8080/?searchterm=1%27%20or%201=1%20%3Cscript%3Ealert(1)%3C/script%3E
 * http://localhost:8080/?searchterm=1%27%20or%201=1%20%3Cimg%20src%3D%22x%22%20onerror%3Dalert(1)%3E

+We are aiming to do something similar to:

+    SELECT * FROM ARTICLE WHERE TITLE LIKE '%Gold%'; DROP TABLE ARTICLE

 ### H2 Database

 This Web App uses H2 Database.
 To see the database, go to http://localhost:8080/h2-console.